Yes you who must leave everything that you

 Donna was instantly attracted to Josh the first moment she saw him around the office, but it was his third day on the job when she learned that a real mind lay behind those baby blues.
 She’d been heading out for her lunch break when she passed Josh’s office and heard his soft voice mutter, “The answer is meaningless unless you discover it for yourself.”
 That stopped her cold; Donna was rereading Of Human Bondage, one of her favorites, and had brought it with her to work.
 Anyone who had read it, let alone quote it, was more than enough to arouse her interest (among other things).

 “Pardon?” she’d said.

 Josh simply pointed to the shopworn paperback sticking out of her purse and smiled.
 “Maugham knew what he was talking about.”

 That did it.
 Instead of heading out to the park for lunch as she normally did, Donna spent that lunch hour eating her tuna fish sandwich in Josh’s company talking books and having plenty of laughs, and things have been that way in all the weeks since.

-She quickly drinks her champagne so she can slip back to her public solitude undetected by Josh, but, unfortunately, the second she turns her back, she hears him.
+She downs her champagne so she can slip back to her public solitude undetected, but, unfortunately, the second she turns her back, she hears him.